gluster/glusterdocs/docs/Upgrade-Guide/upgrade-to-3.12.md

 ### Post upgrade steps
 Perform the following steps post upgrading the entire trusted storage pool,

 - It is recommended to update the op-version of the cluster.
-Refer, to the [op-version](./op_version.md) section for further details
+Refer, to the [op-version](./op-version.md) section for further details
-- Proceed to [upgrade the clients](#upgrade-procedure-for-clients) to 4.1 version as well
+- Proceed to [upgrade the clients](#upgrade-procedure-for-clients) to 3.12 version as well
-- Post upgrading the clients, for replicate volumes, it is recommended to enable the option `gluster volume set <volname> fips-mode-rchecksum on` to turn off usage of MD5 checksums during healing.
-This enables running Gluster on FIPS compliant systems.

 ### Upgrade procedure for clients
-Following are the steps to upgrade clients to the 4.1.x version,
+Following are the steps to upgrade clients to the 3.12.x version,

 > **NOTE:** x is the minor release number for the release

 1. Unmount all glusterfs mount points on the client
 2. Stop all applications that access the volumes via gfapi (qemu, etc.)
-3. Install Gluster 4.1
+3. Install Gluster 3.12
 4. Mount all gluster shares
 5. Start any applications that were stopped previously in step (2)